theRoice/theroice/README.md

 # Hey there! :wave:
 ## About Me:

   My name is Eric.
-I currently attend Eastern Washington University as a senior.
-I am on track to graduate Spring of 2025.
+BSCS Graduate of Eastern Washington University.
+Currently attending EWU as a cyber security graduate.

   I am: